herolab-uga/ros-edge-orchestration/README.md

  # export TURTLEBOT3_MODEL=waffle_pi
  $ roscore
 ```
-The following launch file would launch three turtlebot3s with gmapping in Gazebo world.
+The following launch file would launch three turtlebot3s in Gazebo world with RViz for visualization.
 ```
-roslaunch edge_robot task_setup.launch
+roslaunch edge_robot test_setup.launch
 ```
 For pose publishing and way points for navigation
 ```